[Opinion] Ukraine to EU: Tell us what we're fighting for

 The EU is supposed to stand for the extension of the area of freedom and prosperity, to be a lighthouse for others, to reach out to those who embrace Europe.
 That would be the EU that we believe in.

 What Ukraine ultimately wants is a simple message: "Once you're ready - you're in".
-Ukraine's task would be to get ready.
+Our task would be to get ready.
 The EU's task would be to decide if or when Ukraine was ready.

 This would mean everything to us, and cost nothing to the EU.